-The scope of the Plan is comprehensive and long range.
-To provide common direction and consistency within each city and county Comprehensive Plan in Oregon, the Legislature in SB100, 1973, directed the Land Conservation and Development Commission (LCDC) to adopt Statewide Planning Goals and Guidelines.
-Goals are required to be addressed by law in Comprehensive Plans.
+The scope of the Plan-plan is comprehensive and long range.
+To provide common direction and consistency within each city and county Comprehensive Comprehensive Plan-plan in Oregon, the Legislature in SB100, 1973, directed the Land Conservation and Development Commission (LCDC) to adopt Statewide Planning Goals and Guidelines.
+Goals are required to be addressed by law in Comprehensive Comprehensive Plansplans.
 Guidelines are suggested ways to achieve the statewide values contained in the Goals.
 The Statewide Goals and Guidelines are to be used by cities and counties, special districts, and state and federal agencies in preparing, adopting, revising, and implementing comprehensive plans.
 They form the foundation of Oregon's land use program.